MekailTheMachine/Contrax/README.md

 These contracts will be used as a base.

-721RandomURI.sol Random URI prior and post reveal by assigning a random number between 1 and the max supply, using a mapping to keep track of the numbers that have already been assigned.
-Here's an example implementation:
+## 721RandomURI.sol
+RandomURI achieved through mapping.
+Mixing up and create an array the size of the collection was not gas effecient.

 The generateRandomTokenNumber() function uses the current timestamp, block difficulty, and sender address to generate a pseudo-random number between 1 and maxSupply.
 If the generated number has already been used for an existing token, the function increments the number by 1 (wrapping around to 1 if the number exceeds maxSupply) until it finds an unused number.
 Once an unused number is found, the function marks it as used in the usedTokenNumbers mapping and returns it.